MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/availability-groups/configure-always-on-availability-group-perform-failover.md

 ## Configure Failover Cluster Manager

-This procedure will set up the WSFC policy to cause a failover to one of the possible owners instead of attempting to restart the role on the current primary node.
+This procedure sets up the WSFC policy to cause a failover to one of the possible owners instead of attempting to restart the role on the current primary node.

 1. Open Failover Cluster Manager.